 Needle-free glucose monitoring is one of London’s unique strengths: GlucoSense and MediWise are both developing portable devices for diabetes management.

 Desktop Genetics is getting plenty of attention thanks to its online service to design CRISPR gene editing for cancer therapies.
 In fact, Silence Therapeutics, developing RNAi therapy, just got hold of the CRISPR technology for its next therapies.

-Cell and gene therapy are also prominent in the capital with Catapult, Cell Medica, and Orchard Therapeutics.
+Cell and gene therapy are also prominent in the capital with Catapult, Cell Medica, and Orchard Therapeutics, which is taking up a fight with GSK.
 Finally, Bento Bio has developed a very cool portable biolab.
 Of course, there’s plenty more biotechs, some of which you can find here.

 Lyon is the gastronomic capital of France, so the choice is clear for all the biotech gourmets out there when looking for a place to base their company.
 The city is one of the most important biotech hubs for infectious disease, with companies like Imaxio fighting malaria, Fab’entech against influenza and ebola or Enyo Pharma treating hepatitis B.

 As one would expect from a city where food is so important, treating diabetes type 2 is the objective of several companies from Lyon, such as Poxel and Alizé Pharma I. The biggest biotech here, Adocia, is working in an ultra-fast acting insulin in partnership with Eli Lilly.

 Oncology is also the target of many biotechs from Lyon: Erytech uses a very innovative approach with red blood cells as cancer drug carriers, while APCure approaches cancer therapy using a bacterial platform and Orega Biotech with checkpoint inhibitors.
 Check out these and many more cool Lyon biotechs here.